An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • + CONFERENCES AND STUDENT EVALUATION

 Parent Sharing conferences are held in late August.
 These conferences provide parents with an opportunity to share information about their child (academic and social profiles, hopes, concerns, goals, and related information) with their child’s teacher.
-Then there are two scheduled Parent-Teacher Conferences for Early Elementary Division students in November and May.
-In the Upper Elementary Division, Student-Led Conferences are held in November (Second–Sixth) and May (Second–Fifth).
-Camp Days and limited drop-in childcare will be available during conferences.
-Please see more information under the Extended Programs section.
+Then there are two scheduled Parent-Teacher Conferences for students, one during the first semester and one in the second.
+Camp Days and limited drop-in childcare will be available on Conference Days.
+See more information under the Extended Programs section.

 The classroom teachers develop the conference schedules.
-Sign-ups for conferences will occur online.
+Sign-ups for conferences occur online.

-Latitude is given to parents to rearrange conference times among themselves.
-As it is difficult to reschedule conferences missed on conference day, please make every effort to attend the conference when it is scheduled.
-If you wish a conference at any other time during the school year, please communicate with the teacher via email or voicemail and the teacher will respond.
-Please do not expect a teacher to be available immediately for an impromptu conference as his or her planning time is valuable and necessary to ensure an exceptional instructional program for your child.
-Please be respectful by not telephoning the teachers at their homes.
-Instead, use their school voicemail or email unless there is an emergency.
+As it is difficult to reschedule conferences missed on conference day, make every effort to attend the conference when it is scheduled.
+If you wish to schedule a conference at any other time during the school year, communicate with the teacher via email and the teacher will respond.
+Please do not expect a teacher to be available immediately for an impromptu conference as his or her planning time is valuable and necessary to ensure an exceptional instructional program for your child and respect teachers’ privacy by not telephoning them at home.
+Instead, use their email unless there is an emergency.

-Second through Fifth Grades participate in achievement testing designed by the Educational Records Bureau (ERB) in February.
-The School will send the parents a written report on ERB results.
+Students in grades 2–5 participate in achievement testing designed by the Educational Records Bureau (ERB), typically in February.
+Parents receive a written report on ERB results.

 • + CONTINGENCY/CRISIS PLANNING

 Trinity has developed an extensive plan for responding to emergencies or crises of many types.
 The Crisis Plan details potential events, how to respond to them, and what additional considerations should be undertaken.
-The School strives to keep student safety, as well as adult safety, uppermost in its plans.
+The School keeps student and adult safety uppermost in its plans.

 • + COUNSELORS

-Trinity has a full-time Counselor.
+Trinity has two full-time counselors working collaboratively to meet the needs of all our students.
 Also, a Consulting Psychologist is on campus two days a week and works in conjunction with the Learning Team, faculty, and staff.
-Please contact your child’s Division Head for more information.
+Contact your child’s Division Head for more information.

 • + DRESS CODE